Trash talk minimizes campus garbage

 Here’s a sobering statistic: Beloit’s campus generates about three tons of trash each week.
 But an improved approach, spearheaded by a ninth-semester student, streamlines its handling — and reduces its bulk through better recycling practices.

-Syd Clark’22 initiated the program, called Sustain Beloit.
+Syd Clark’22 (they/them) initiated the program, called Sustain Beloit.
 With a commitment to sustainability and an insider’s knowledge as a student worker in facilities, Clark became aware that far too many recyclables were going into the trash because they were contaminated.
 Clark also saw firsthand how Beloit’s manual approach to collecting trash was sapping time and energy from too many people, including housekeeping staff, who were schlepping bags in and out of buildings for groundskeeping to later transport across campus to dumpsters.

 Sustain Beloit, implemented in August, places the responsibility for trash and recycling on the individuals generating it.
 “It’s time for Beloiters to own their trash,” says Clark.